tldr-pages/tldr/pages/common/gallery-dl.md

 `gallery-dl "{{url}}"`

-- Save images to a specific directory/{{relevant_folder}}, use --directory to avoid that:
+- Save images to a specific directory:

 `gallery-dl --destination {{path/to/directory}} "{{url}}"`